benthor/tagvial/README.md

 ## Notes ##
 - *The implementation is woefully incomplete, do not use!*
     - (That said, the basics are already working)
-- You see here the fruits of about two evenings of *deep-hacking-mode* so far
+- You see here only the fruits of about two evenings of deep-hacking-mode so far, way more to come.

 ## Overview ##